Impact of the COVID-19 pandemic on healthcare workers

 The COVID-19 pandemic has impacted healthcare workers physically and psychologically.
-Healthcare workers are more vulnerable to COVID-19 infection than the general population due to frequent contact with infected individuals.
+Healthcare workers are more vulnerable to COVID-19 infection than the general population due to frequent contact with positive COVID-19 patients.
 Healthcare workers have been required to work under stressful conditions without proper protective equipment, and make difficult decisions involving ethical implications.
 Health and social systems across the globe are struggling to cope.
 The situation is especially challenging in humanitarian, fragile and low-income country contexts, where health and social systems are already weak.
 Services to provide sexual and reproductive health care risk being sidelined, which will lead to higher maternal mortality and morbidity.

 Challenges

 Infection

 The World Health Organization reported that one in ten health workers is infected with coronavirus in some countries.
 In March 2020, 9% of those affected with COVID-19 in Italy were health workers.
-In May 2020, the International Council of Nurses reported that at least 90,000 healthcare workers have been infected and more than 260 nurses had died in the COVID-19 pandemic.
+In May 2020, the International Council of Nurses reported that at least 90,000 healthcare workers have been infected and more than 260 nurses had died due to the COVID-19 pandemic.
 In March 2020, one in four doctors in the UK were off sick, in isolation or caring for a family member with COVID-19.

 The UK government announced that retired healthcare professionals would be brought out of retirement to help during the COVID-19 crisis.
 This led to concerns that they could be at a higher risk for severe COVID-19 illness.